 Registration for certain activities.
-You are required to register for certain excise tax activities, such as blending of gasoline, diesel fuel, or kerosene outside the bulk transfer/terminal system.
+You are required to be registered for certain excise tax activities, such as blending of gasoline, diesel fuel, or kerosene outside the bulk transfer/terminal system.
 See the instructions for Form 637 for the list of activities for which you must register.
-Also see Registration Requirements under Fuel Taxes in chapter 1 information on registration for activities related to fuel.
-Each business unit that has, or is required to have, a separate employer identification number must register.
+Also see Registration Requirements under Fuel Taxes in chapter 1 for information on registration for activities related to fuel.
+Each business unit that has, or is required to have, a separate employer identification number must be registered.